Get the Athlon Sports Newsletter

 Texas Rangers Mt.
 Rushmore

 The Washington Senators bumbled through the 1960s, beginning play in 1961 before moving to the Dallas area and becoming the Texas Rangers in 1972.
 It wasn’t until 2010, when the Rangers defeated the Tampa Bay Rays in the ALDS, that the franchise won its first playoff series.
 In fact, it had won only one playoff game prior to that.
 So, there isn’t a strong history of winning.
-The Senators/Rangers have won 90 or more games just seven times (including the last four seasons) and have lost 100 games or more six times — four times in Washington, twice in Texas.
+The Senators/Rangers have won 90 or more games just seven times (including four in a row from 2010-13) and have lost 100 games or more six times — four times in Washington, twice in Texas.
 There have been only three 20-game winners.
 There is brief flirtation with greatness, though.
 Alex Rodriguez played shortstop here in his prime.
 Hall of Famers Gaylord Perry, Ferguson Jenkins, Bert Blyleven and Nolan Ryan all spent some time as the ace of the pitching staff.
 Leading the Washington Senators was Ted Williams’ only managing job.
 He served one season in Texas after three in Washington.
 Gil Hodges, Don Zimmer, Whitey Herzog, Billy Martin, Bobby Valentine, Buck Showalter, Mickey Vernon and Eddie Stanky all had stints leading the team from the dugout.
 Yet, manager Johnny Oates and Nolan Ryan are the only men whose numbers have been retired by the organization.
 All that is to say that the Mt.
 Rushmore in North Texas is still maturing.
 Perhaps, we shouldn’t etch these faces in stone quite yet.
-Beyond Pudge and Young, the arguments begin to get interesting and cloudy.
+Beyond Ivan Rodriguez and Michael Young, the arguments begin to get interesting and cloudy.
 Here’s our take, however temporary this may be.

 After spending his first 12 seasons in Texas, the nomadic catcher left prior to the 2003 season and has since won a World Series, lost a World Series, earned three Gold Gloves and made four All-Star teams.
 While he was with Texas, he made 10 All-Star teams, won 10 Gold Gloves and an MVP award.
 He has more than 1,700 hits and more than 800 runs and RBIs for the Rangers.
 A certain Hall of Famer, Pudge will go into the Hall as a Ranger.